backstage/backstage/docs/features/kubernetes/configuration.md

 Take note that `oidcTokenProvider` is just the issuer for the token, you can use any of these with an OIDC enabled cluster, like using `microsoft` as the issuer for a EKS cluster.

+##### `clusters.\*.name`

+Specifies the name of the K8s cluster.
+This field for example for EKS is mandatory and needs to match the actual cluster name as it is part of the STS signed token.

+##### `clusters.\*.alias` (optional

+Specifies an alias for the K8s cluster.
+In some case the name of the cluster is not sufficient, especially in a multi cluster environments.
+The alias provides a way to annotate the cluster in the UI with a user friendly Identifier.

 ##### `clusters.\*.dashboardUrl` (optional)